To complete this tutorial, you must work with a scenario that contains at least the following:

 -

-We have received the basic Network Optimization results with real routes and exact DC locations.
+We have received the basic Network Optimization results with real routes and exact distribution centers locations.

 Now we can move on to specify the price of the product, the cost of opening a warehouse and the cost of processing the outgoing shipments.